SAP/abap-to-json/docs/faq.md

 ## Serialize huge data objects into JSON and short dumps
 You are using the class to serialize your data into JSON.
 Unfortunately, sometimes you pass too big tables, which results in too long a JSON string (for example, longer than 1GB), and this leads to dumps like SYSTEM_NO_ROLL, STRING_SIZE_TOO_LARGE, MEMORY_NO_MORE_PAGING, while the system can not allocate such a big continuous memory chunk.
 This specific case could be solved by increasing the memory allocation limit, but you would still end up with an INT4 size limit for string length, which can not be more than 2GB.

 The string (JSON) of such size can not be created, transported, or persisted.
-I think you would need to have special handling on your side for this case.
+You would need to have special handling on your side for this case.
 E.g. if you want to serialize such a big amount of data, you will need to split the input into chunks and do the serialization and transport of the resulting JSON chunks by parts.

 The memory exceptions are not catchable and you will need to do data size evaluations on your side, before calling serialization.

-So, the only robust way to solve the issue will be by having a limit on serialized data size.
-Which can be done only on the /ui2/cl_json consumer side.
+So, the only robust way to solve the issue will be by limiting serialized data size, which can be done only on the /ui2/cl_json consumer side.

 Even if you select another format for serialization (XML or ABAP JSON) you will stick to some limit.
 So, no other way.